FAQs

 A professional mold assessment provides property owners, homebuyers, sellers, and landlords with critical, actionable information about mold presence and the conditions that support its growth.

-Unlike simple mold testing, which only returns lab results, a mold assessment evaluates the property in context—pinpointing why mold may be present and what to do next.
-Without this comprehensive evaluation, lab results alone cannot accurately define a property’s mold condition.
+Unlike simple mold testing, which only returns lab results, a mold assessment evaluates the property in context, pinpointing why mold may be present and what to do next.
+Without this comprehensive evaluation from a mold removal contractor, lab results alone cannot accurately define a property's mold condition.
+It's also important to note that industry standards require a full mold assessment, and mold testing is not to industry standards.

 What a Mold Assessment Includes: